Havering's Grove: Governance

+Havering’s Grove polling district lies in Brentwood borough’s Hutton East ward; the part in Basildon lies within the Burstead ward.

 Community

-The village has a Residents' Association, which has been campaigning against the scheme to run the proposed new Norwich-Tilbury pylon route along the west side of the village.
+The village has a residents' association, which has been campaigning against the scheme to run the proposed new Norwich-Tilbury pylon route along the west side of the village.

-Facilities
+Amenities

-There is a cafe and retail outlets focused around a large garden centre.
-The Plough public houses has been converted to a restaurant.
+There are retail outlets and a café, focused around a large garden centre.

+A former public house, The Plough, was converted to a Turkish restaurant in 2017.